jmcastagnetto/getting_cleaning_data-project1/README.md

 packages: `reshape2` and `dplyr` (which is similar to `plyr` but only deals with data frames and provides function call chaining).

-For obatining the tidy data set:
+The steps for obtaining the requested tidy data set are:

 1. first convert it to a "long" version using `melt()`
 2. then calculate the mean values (`summarise()`) for each